asiloisad/pulsar-sequence-creator/README.md

 # sequence-creator

-A Pulsar package, to inputs sequential numbers across multiple cursors.
+Create sequence of numbers or chars in the across multiple cursors.

 A project is a fork of [sequential-number](https://github.com/bacadra/sequential-number/issues).
 List of changes:
 - decaffeinated,
 - replaced `event-kit` with built-in event class,
 - added `repeat` selector,
-- cursors are indexed by creation order by default,
+- cursors are indexed by creation order instead of position,
-- optional flag `!` used to reorder cursors by position,
+- optional flag `!` used to use cursor by position,
 - keyboard shortcut changed to `Alt-0`,
-- `SIMULATE_CURSOR_LENGTH` changed to config option,
+- `SIMULATE_CURSOR_LENGTH` changed to config option and increased by default,
 - changed preview font to match editor font,
-- last sequence is not deleted, but selected,
+- alphabet sequence can be customized,
 - changed algorithm of strings, it's easier to use now, but less powerful.

 ## Installation

 To install `sequence-creator` search for [sequence-creator](https://web.pulsar-edit.dev/packages/sequence-creator) in the Install pane of the Pulsar settings or run `ppm install sequence-creator`.
 Alternatively, you can run `ppm install bacadra/pulsar-sequence-creator` to install a package directly from the Github repository.

+## Commands

+In `atom-text-editor:not([mini])` there are available commands:

 ## Syntax Rules